-- They will reappear on the display ten minutes from the reset. - They will not reappear until an ignition OFF-ON cycle has been completed.
+- They will reappear on the display ten minutes from the reset. - They will not reappear until an ignition LOCK-RUN cycle has been completed if the fault condition still exists.

 This acts as a reminder that these warning conditions still exist within the vehicle.